afm-faisal06/Taking-Care-of-Beezness/README.md

 Assignment of Fundamentals of Programming COMP5005

 ## Contents

-README - readme file for Assignment
+* README.md - readme file for Assignment

-models/bee.py - Implementation of bees' behaviors, state etc.
+* models/bee.py - Implementation of bees' behaviors, state etc.

-models/environment.py - Arranging the hive, flowers, obstacles, and bees in beeworld
+* models/environment.py - Arranging the hive, flowers, obstacles, and bees in beeworld

-models/flower.py - Implementation of flower program
+* models/flower.py - Implementation of flower program

-models/hive.py - Implementation of hive program for data count
+* models/hive.py - Implementation of hive program for data count

-models/terrain.py - Implementation of obstacles
+* models/terrain.py - Implementation of obstacles

-utils/config_loader.py - A program for loading the csv files
+* utils/config_loader.py - A program for loading the csv files

-utils/settings.py - Simulation configuration
+* utils/settings.py - Simulation configuration

-utils/visuals.py - All the works related to visualizations
+* vutils/visuals.py - All the works related to visualizations

-beeworld.py - Main simulation program for this assignment
+* beeworld.py - Main simulation program for this assignment

-__init__.py - unused files
+* __init__.py - unused files

-__pycache__ - auto generated folder
+* __pycache__ - auto generated folder

 map1.csv - A CSV file for terrain program (Batch mode only)

-params1.csv - A CSV file for parameter setups (Batch mode only)
+* params1.csv - A CSV file for parameter setups (Batch mode only)

-Project_Report - A report related to the assignment
+* Project_Report - A report related to the assignment

+* 2025 Sem 1 COMP5005 Assignment - v1.0 - Instructions for the assignment
+*

 ## Dependencies

 numpy

 random

 time

 matplotlib.pyplot

 argparse

 matplotlib.colors

 matplotlib.patches

 ## Version Information

 05/05/2025 - Initial version of Assignment programs

 17/05/2025 - Final version of Assignment programs